jazu1412/PYCARET_LOWCODE_ML/Time Series With Exogenous Variable/README.md

 ## Dataset

-The dataset used in this notebook is [DATASET_NAME] from [SOURCE].
+The dataset used in this notebook is [[Bike sharing demand](https://www.kaggle.com/competitions/bike-sharing-demand/data)] from [Kaggle].
 It was chosen to demonstrate time series forecasting with exogenous variables on [BRIEF DESCRIPTION OF DATA].

 ## Video Tutorial